bienflorencia/rBiodiversidata/Hotspots Tetrapods/README.md

     ## 10     10   131    22 0.0305  5.27
     ## # ... with 83 more rows

-Now we run the function for each grid-cell size dataset
+Now we run the function `get_sharedArea` for each grid-cell size dataset

     Amphibia_50_sharedArea <- get_sharedArea(Amphibia_50.GRIDs)
     Amphibia_25_sharedArea <- get_sharedArea(Amphibia_25.GRIDs)